 The Miami International University of Art and Design (MIU) is one of The Art Institutes, a series of art schools throughout the country.
 Students attending MIU come from all over Miami and the surrounding areas to foster their love of art and design and get a degree or work toward a career in the arts.
 Many students may never expect to be involved in accidents or serious injuries that could bring their college career to a halt and cause them permanent or life-threatening injuries.

 If you or your child was injured on campus at the Miami International University of Art and Design, Miami personal injury lawyer Prosper Shaked may be able to take your case and fight to get you the compensation you deserve.
 This may involve taking MIU and its parent companies to court, and our Miami International University student personal injury lawyer will pursue all options and avenues to get you the compensation you need after a serious injury.
-For a free consultation on your case, contact our law offices today at (305) 694-2676.
+For a free consultation on your case, contact our office today at (305) 694-2676.

 Personal Injury Attorney for College Students at Miami International University